guilhemmarchand/trackme/docs/userguide.rst

 **Host distinct count threshold: (data sources only)**

-In some cases, you may want to be alerted when the number of distinct count hosts underneath a data source goes bellow a certain threshold.
+In some cases, you may want to be alerted when the number of distinct count hosts underneath a data source goes below a certain threshold.

 *Expected values are:*

 - "any" (default) which disables any verification against the hosts distinct count number
-- A positive integer representing the minimal threshold for the dcount of hosts, if the current dcount goes bellow this value, the data source turns red
+- A positive integer representing the minimal threshold for the dcount of hosts, if the current dcount goes below this value, the data source turns red

 Elastic sources
 ===============